Community Services

 Lisa earned a Master’s Degree in Public Administration (MPA) from the University of Baltimore, and a Bachelor of Science Degree in Business Administration from the University of Maryland Eastern Shore.

-Executive Director of Strategic Initiatives (vacant)
+Senior Director of Strategic Initiatives

-The Executive Director of Strategic Initiatives helps fulfill the Department’s mission for community-based programming and partnerships.
+The Senior Director of Strategic Initiatives helps fulfill the Department’s mission for community-based programming and partnerships.
 The position directly supports Deputy Secretary Lisa Garry with a work portfolio that includes management of the Department's early intervention services and CINS education to community agencies; cross-jurisdiction and cross-systems strategic initiatives; use of restorative practice; and implementation of statewide system reform models.

 Adrian Tyree